The Herpes Viruses Are Getting Smarter

-The reason: If a live-virus vaccine were developed for HSV-2, say, the virus in the body could then combine with a circulating HSV-1 strain, and become infectious, says lead study author Amanda Casto, M.D., a senior fellow in infectious diseases at the University of Washington School of Medicine, in a press release.
+The reason: If a live-virus vaccine were developed for HSV-2, say, the weakened HSV-2 strain in the vaccine could "commingle" with a coexisting HSV-1 strain in the body, creating a new infectious virus, says lead study author Amanda Casto, M.D., a senior fellow in infectious diseases at the University of Washington School of Medicine, in a press release.

 HSV-1 vs. HSV-2: What’s the Difference?

 HSV-1 and HSV-2 are super similar — they’re even treated with the same drug, acyclovir.
 However, their genetic differences cause them to act differently in the body.